TidOS/Shift2CalDAV/README.md

  - [selenium](https://selenium-python.readthedocs.io/)
  - [caldav](https://pythonhosted.org/caldav/)
  - [ics](https://icspy.readthedocs.io/)

+ More important steps
+ - Chromedriver is detected by the site as a bot and so logins will fail.
+ - According to [this](https://stackoverflow.com/questions/33225947/can-a-website-detect-when-you-are-using-selenium-with-chromedriver_) StackOverflow post, there are some javascript variables sites use to detect web drivers like chromedriver
+ - So, we need to run
+    perl -pi -e 's/cdc_/dog_/g' /path/to/chromedriver
+    - This just renames some variables so that the site doesn't know we're using a web driver.
+    - This repository contains a "patched" chromedriver for macOS

 ## To-Dos (more of a wishlist, probably will not maintain this)
  - Replace ics with icalendar, to support timezones properly